AbdelazizMoustafa10m/Advanced_RAG_Pipeline/README.md

 - **TechnicalDocumentProcessor**: Handles technical docs (PDF, DOCX, etc.)
 - **MarkdownProcessor**: Processes markdown files with specialized chunking
 - **Metadata Generators**: Enrich nodes with metadata using LLMs
+- **DoclingMetadataFormatter**: Formats complex document metadata with template-based approach to ensure enrichment visibility in both LLM and embedding contexts
 - **Vector Store**: Stores embeddings for semantic search (Chroma by default)

 ## Output

 - All processed and enriched nodes are saved to `node_contents.txt` (and variants)
-- Includes LLM and embedding model views for each node
+- Includes LLM and embedding model views for each node with complete enrichment information (summaries, titles, questions)
+- Consistent formatting of complex metadata through template-based consolidation
 - Registry statistics show document counts by type and status
 - Detailed listing of all tracked documents with their processing status